zentol/incubator-flink/docs/python_programming_guide.md

       <td><strong>Join</strong></td>
       <td>
         Joins two data sets by creating all pairs of elements that are equal on their keys.
-        Optionally uses a JoinFunction to turn the pair of elements into a single element, or a FlatJoinFunction to turn the pair of elements into arbitararily many (including none) elements.
+        Optionally uses a JoinFunction to turn the pair of elements into a single element.
         See <a href="#specifying-keys">keys</a> on how to define join keys.
 {% highlight python %}
 # In this case tuple fields are used as keys.
 # "0" is the join field on the first tuple